 Much of the NICHD research on driving focuses on the risk factors that make young drivers more likely to have accidents.
-Researchers in the Division of Epidemiology, Statistics, and Prevention Research (DESPR) have been exploring these issues for several years, conducting a number of studies about crash risks and risky behaviors.
+Researchers in the Division of Intramural Population Health Research (DIPHR) have been exploring these issues for several years, conducting a number of studies about crash risks and risky behaviors.

 Other studies of the NTSD data looked at the rate of crashes and near crashes over a longer period of time, the influence of car ownership, and the rate of hard-braking events.